Skip to content

 Find out how you can get involved with YEF

-You are invited to join our events specifically for the education sector, to see how we can collectively tackle violence prevention for young people.
+You are invited to join our events specifically for the education sector, to see how we can collectively prevent children’s involvement in violence.

 Get Involved – YEF Education News

-If you’re passionate about improving opportunities and outcomes for young people, and would like to learn more about what works to prevent youth violence, then sign-up below to get the latest updates and opportunities.
+If you’re passionate about improving opportunities and outcomes for young people, and would like to learn more about what works to prevent children’s involvement in violence, then sign-up below to get the latest updates and opportunities.

-We are funding nine projects exploring key questions related to social skills, absence, exclusion, behaviour and police in schools.
+We are funding a wide range of projects exploring key questions related to topics including social skills, absence, exclusion, behaviour and police in schools.
 Projects include new evaluations, secondary data analysis projects and systems research.

 View all of YEF’s Funding and Evaluation projects.